1 These are the words that Sri Krishna spoke to the despairing Arjuna,

 13 As the same person inhabits the body through childhood, youth,

-at the time of death he attains another body.
+and old age, so too at the time of death he attains another body.

 The wise are not deluded by these changes.